-9.1 Industry Perspectives on Implementation Choices
+8.1 Industry Perspectives on Implementation Choices

-While one might assume that the vendor was unaware of or chose to ignore the PC 99 timing guidelines [Intel & Microsoft 98] for soft modem interrupt handlers, we have learned through private communication [Anonymous 00] that the real story is more complex (and more interesting).
+While one might assume that the vendor was unaware of or chose to ignore the PC 99 timing guidelines [11] for soft modem interrupt handlers, we have learned through private communication [Anonymous soft modem vendor, September 2000-identity withheld due to licensing terms] that the real story is more complex (and more interesting).
 The vendor, in fact, did produce a version of their driver that performed signal processing in a thread, and tested this version with numerous combinations of hardware and other software.